campoy/todo/README.md

 This application has been written for a talk on Go, TDD, and REST APIs.

-The slides for the talk can be seeen [here](http://go-talks.appspot.com/github.com/campoy/todo/talk/talk.slide).
+The slides for the talk can be seen [here](http://go-talks.appspot.com/github.com/campoy/todo/talk/talk.slide).

 TODO provides a simple task management application.